wp-plugins/avchat-3/readme.txt

 > With the Pay Per Session video chat plugin you can deliver paid and free expert consultations & trainings online through video chat using WordPress, AVChat, PayPal and our PPS plugin.
 > Find out more about the PPS version at http://avchat.net/integrations/pay-per-session-video-chat-plugin.

+The Community Lite, Community PRO and Pay Per Session plugins are developed by <a href=“http://nusofthq.com”>NuSoft</a>

 The Community Lite video chat plugin for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.

-> #***"Our users are very happy with the chat system and we see that more and more are using it every day... outstanding email support... quick to reply and always extremely helpful...easy to setup and reliable chat system"*** -
-Mike Johnsen.

-★★★TOP 5 REASONS WHY THIS IS THE BEST PLUGIN FOR YOUR WEBSITE:★★★

-① Increase members engagement

-② Increase time spent on site 4X

-③ Increase premium ad space (below and above the chat)

-④ Increase membership revenue

-⑤ Hassle free video chat for your members

-The Community Lite, Community PRO and Pay Per Session plugins are developed by <a href=“http://nusofthq.com”>NuSoft</a>

 == Installation ==
-These instructions cover the Community Lite video chat plugin.
-For the <a href='http://avchat.net/integrations/community-pro-video-chat-plugin'>Community PRO</a> go to <a href='http://avchat.net/support/wordpress'>avchat.net/support/wordpress</a> and for the Pay Per Session plugin go to <a href='http://avchat.net/support/wordpress-pps'>avchat.net/support/wordpress-pps</a>.

 = Part 1: Installing the Community Lite video chat plugin =
 1. In your WordPress backend (admin area), go to **Plugins -> Add New** and search for **AVChat**.
 Click **Install**.